cloning-tee-blockchains/cloning-tee-blockchains.github.io/index.md

 title: The Forking Way
 feature_text: |
   # The Forking Way: When TEEs meet Consensus
-excerpt: "The NDSS'25 paper 'The Forking Way: When TEEs meet Consensus' systemizes TEE-based blockchains and how they mitigate forking attacks against the TEE, including rollback and cloning attacks."
+excerpt: "The Forking Way: When TEEs meet Consensus (NDSS'25) systemizes TEE-based blockchains and how they mitigate forking attacks against the TEE, including rollback and cloning attacks."
 aside: true
 paperlink: true
 sidebar: "index"